-The document title is part of the document metadata.
-It appears in the document header when viewing or editing documents and can be edited via the 'Edit Properties' screen (click on 'Properties' in the navigation bar).
+The Document title is part of the document metadata.
+It appears in the document header when viewing or editing documents and can be edited through the document info and metadata panel or document toolbar.

 Document title vs. first heading

-It should not be confused with the first heading in the content of PSML documents - which is sometimes casually referred to as the “document title”.
+It is not to be confused with the first heading in the content of PSML documents, which is sometimes casually referred to as the “document title”.

-PageSeeder will warn when the document title and the first heading do not match.
+PageSeeder warns when the document title and the first heading do not match.

 When creating documents, the document title is used to generate the filename of the document and the first heading of the document.

 Conversely, when a document title is not specified, it inherits the name of the file.
-This generally occurs when files are uploaded (e.g. images).
+This generally occurs when files are uploaded (for example, images).